natebarksdale/natebarksdale.github.io/src/content/blog/2014-03-12-essays-isabele-ealet.md

 description: Exploring the unexpected rise of a female leader in the male-dominated world of commodity trading.
 emoji: 💰
 tags:

+- 🍷 Europe
+- 🇫🇷 France
 - 💼 Business
 - 💼 Capitalism
 - 🏆 Success
 - 🌍 Diversity
   haiku: |
   Femme in a man’s world,
    Commodities whisper bold,
    Break the glass ceiling.

 coordinates: [48.8566, 2.3522]
----

 [![](@assets/images/ozy.png)](http://www.ozy.com)

 > Even among the alpha-male, aggressive stereotypes at elite financial institutions, the world of commodity trading has a reputation of being rough-and-tumble.
 So, in 2007, when French trader Isabelle Ealet was promoted to the head of Goldman Sachs’ commodities unit, it created a lot of positive notice.
 Goldman’s CEO, Lloyd C. Blankfein, and president, Gary D. Cohn, have both served as head of the best commodities unit in the world